 Cynthia Bogdanovich (4th and 5th Grade) left her home in St. Louis, Missouri to come to New York and be an artist.
 After operating a design studio, she turned to more creative pursuits, teaching.
 She earned her Master's in Education from Bank Street College and has been an elementary teacher for more than 15 years, teaching at The Ethical Culture Fieldston School, The School at Columbia University, and Staten Island Academy.
 Cynthia believes in an education that honors the spirit of the child.
 She is committed to creating a teaching model that nurtures independent thinkers and problem solvers that are fully equipped to navigate their way through a constantly changing world.
 When not teaching, she spends her time lap swimming, gardening, and creating in her studio in Pennsylvania.

-Carrie Klein comes to us from the Bay Area where she worked at several independent schools, most recently teaching fourth and fifth graders at Aurora School in Oakland.
-The parent of two independent school graduates, one in college and the other a recent graduate, she has an undergraduate degree in history from Hamilton College and a Masters in education from Bank Street.
+Carrie Klein came to us from the Bay Area where she worked at several independent schools, most recently teaching fourth and fifth graders at Aurora School in Oakland.
+The parent of two independent school graduates, one a recent college graduate and the other in graduate school, she has an undergraduate degree in history from Hamilton College and a Masters in education from Bank Street.
 Before becoming a teacher, Carrie spent a decade writing speeches and working on arms control and foreign policy for the late US Senator Mark Hatfield.
 Carrie’s great passion (other than teaching!) is traveling and learning about new places.
 She was born in Worcester, Massachusetts but moved with her family to Salem, Oregon in the middle of seventh grade.
 She and her husband have also lived in several very different parts of the United States, including St. Louis, Missouri, Washington, DC, and Bainbridge Island, Washington.
 They now live just over the Brooklyn Bridge in Brooklyn Heights where they’re always planning their next adventure.